Applethal/RSA/readme.md

 3- <del>Implement proper memory de-allocation.</del>

-4- Might as well substitute .txt data input with .csv data instead.
-Maybe even work on better data parsing since it does more computational effort, in my opinion.
+4- <del>Might as well substitute .txt data input with .csv data instead.
+Maybe even work on better data parsing since it does more computational effort, in my opinion. </del>

+5- Add debug mode.

 # How to contribute

 Test this with as many LP models please.
-So far I gave it nothing but LPs from linear algebra text books.
+So far I gave it nothing but LPs from linear algebra/Operation research text books.
 Be sure to report any issues if necessary.

 # About
 In this code I attempted to write a mathematical solver that utilizes the Revised Simplex Algorithm by George B. Dantzig (1953).
 Model inputs should be written (In general form) as such:

 ```
+OBJECTIVE
 Coeffs
 Constraints
 ```
-Where `Coeffs` refers to the objective function coefficients for the variables (There are no sign restrictions here) all in one line, the next lines will be strictly for the constraints where each constraint will have its left hand sign contain nothing but variable coefficients preceding the constraint's symbol `<=`, `=` or `>=`.
+Where `OBJECTIVE` is the objective function's direction which takes either `MINIMIZE` and `MAXIMIZE` as keywords. `Coeffs` refers to the objective function coefficients for the variables all in one line, the next lines will be strictly for the constraints where each constraint will have its left hand sign contain nothing but variable coefficients preceding the constraint's symbol `<=`, `=` or `>=`.
 Make sure each line ends with a `;`.
+Implicitly a `+` is considered between each variable (variables are allowed to be negative).

 Example:

 ```
-9 7;
-10 5 <= 50;
-6 6 <= 36;
-4.5 18 <= 81;
+MAXIMIZE
+9,7
+10, 5, <=, 50
+6, 6, <=, 36
+4.5, 18, <=, 81
 ```
 $$
 \begin{aligned}